BaghZamir/FM-manage-landing-page/README.md

 ![Design preview for the Manage landing page coding challenge](./design/desktop-preview.jpg)

+## Bagh's Notes:

+I chose this challenge because it showcases both use of complex CSS and inclusion and understanding of foreign code.

+This landing page has a slider near the bottom, which I found online and implemented.
+(Splide slider) I built the HTML structure to Splide's specs and added required options and mounting for the slider in a JS script.
+This also changes based on screen width.

+The CSS uses CSS grid, flexbox, and also vars, which is underutilised in CSS.
+This adds flexibility to the code and simplifies changes.

+My main plan was to make this site completely responsive with as few breakpoints as possible, while at the same time stick to the design provided.
+The design was mainly made for 1440px width and smaller, but my responsive code does a decent job at higher and inbetweens.
+There are some breakpoints to match it to design and to add the custom mobile menu.

+Below follows all the details of the challenge from Frontend Mentor.

 ## Welcome! 👋

 Thanks for checking out this front-end coding challenge.